Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Can you own a car with a monthly salary of 200,000 yen?

-It is possible to own a car even with a monthly salary of 200,000 yen, but your life will be significantly reduced.
-Car maintenance costs are higher than you might imagine, and there is little merit to owning one, especially in urban areas, where public transportation is well-developed.
+It is possible to own a car even with a take-home pay of 200,000 yen, but it will significantly reduce your financial security.
+Car maintenance costs are higher than you might imagine, and with public transportation being well-established, especially in urban areas, there are fewer benefits to owning a car.

 item